 What should you get instead of the Sony INZONE H9?

 Lots of wireless gaming headsets that run for a lot less money can cover most of what the INZONE H9 offers quite well.
 If you don’t much care about Bluetooth connectivity, the obvious first stop is the HyperX Cloud Alpha Wireless.
-This follow-up to a classic wired gaming headset looks, sounds, and feels great, and comes with the best battery life you’ll find in a gaming headset (or any other kind of headset, for that matter), clocking in at over 327 hours of playback on a single charge—it’s also $100 USD cheaper than the H9.
+This follow-up to a classic wired gaming headset looks, sounds, and feels great, and comes with the best battery life you’ll find in a gaming headset (or any other kind of headset, for that matter), clocking in at over 327 hours of playback on a single charge—it’s also $151 at Amazon, which is cheaper than the H9.

 Great wireless options can get even cheaper, too.
-Headsets like the Razer Barracuda X and SteelSeries Arctis 1 Wireless will run you just $100 USD.
+Headsets like the Razer Barracuda X (2022) and SteelSeries Arctis 1 Wireless will run you just $99 at Amazon and $64 at Amazon, respectively.
 They both sound great, feel comfortable, and use USB-C dongles, which makes for improved compatibility with the Switch.

 And if you really want something that can cover all the INZONE H9’s bases, check out the EPOS H3PRO Hybrid.
-The headset checks virtually identical boxes, plus it supports wired connections over 3.5mm (which means Xbox consoles are compatible, too), and it costs around $20 USD less.
+The headset checks virtually identical boxes, plus it supports wired connections over 3.5mm (which means Xbox consoles are compatible, too), and it costs $203 at Amazon.

 Frequently asked questions about the Sony INZONE H9